M. Vincent van Mechelen

 The definition formula tells you how a new term xn+1 follows after and from (usually) one or more previous terms.
 Its general form is xn+1= fd(xn, xn-1, xn-2, ... x1, x0) in which d stands for definition.
 The definition formula may be considered an 'indirect access' formula, since it does not give the value of a term in a direct way, but only via the previous term or one or more other terms preceding it.
 A chong-generated sequence on the lth level of iteration, that is, a chong-l-generated sequence has a definition formula of which the operator is of level l-1.
 In the first chong-3 sequence (after the trivial 1重3b one) the definition formula is xn+1= xn22, with n≥0 and x0=2.
 Note that the value 2 occurs in the chong-3 table as the value for a=2 and b=1.
 This initial value is the source of the sequence generated and cannot be left out of the formula, even if we are interested in squares, and especially squares of squares, only.
 Note also that the index s which will be used for the squares of squares, starting with 0 for the number 4 and 1 for the number 16, is not the same as the index n in the definition formula, starting with 0 for the number 2, 1 for the number 4 and 2 for the number 16!
 Since the definition formula uses merely a chong-2 operator, which is a pre-universalization operator, we can express the definition formula simply as xn+1=xn2.

 The general form of a calculation formula is xn= fc(n) in which c stands for calculation.
 This may be considered a 'direct access' formula as it enables one to calculate the value of a term without making use of the value of any other term in the sequence, with the exception of the initial value.
 The other values may be and remain completely unknown.
 To find the calculation formula itself, however, we must first mount the index ladder until we have a clear enough view of what happens in the process.
 It starts with x0=2=2重31.
 For n=1, x1=4=2重32.
 For n=2, x2=16=2重33.
 For n=3, x3=256=2重34.
 For n=4, x4=65536=2重35.
 At this stage we should have sufficient information to conclude that the calculation formula is xn=2重3(n+1).
 Because the chong-3 operator is a universal one the question arises of how to use this operator in traditional calculations, if possible at all.
 One method is to forget about those traditional calculations and use or write a computer program with a left-associative recursive function which can do the job for any level of iteration.
 I have done this myself in the preparation for the chong tables, of which the chong-3 table above is only a lower- or intermediate-level one.
 Another method, however, is to reduce the expression with the chong-3 operator to an expression in which only chong-2 and/or lower-level operators occur.
 Let's pursue that path here.
 We know that the chong-3 level is the level of reiterative, that is, systematically repeated, exponentiation, and therefore one of the (eight) exponent rules will probably be very helpful: the Power-raised-to-power Rule or 'the Power-of-power Law'.
 According to this rule (am)n= am×n, (am×n)p= a(m×np, (am×n×p)q= a(m×n×pq, and so on.
 The a is the same as in the chong-3 formula: a=2.
 All we have to do now is to keep track of the number of as.
-The calculation formula says xn=2重3(n+1).
+The calculation formula tells us that xn=2重3(n+1).
 We need an index and substitute a for 2: a重3(n+1)= ((((a1^a2) ^a3) ... ) ^an) ^an+1= a1^ (a2×a3× ... ×an×an+1)= a^(a^n)= 2^(2^n).
 This is precisely the kind of formula one would expect, a formula with exponentiation within the exponent.
 Keep in mind tho that n is the index of the whole sequence originally generated, from 2 on.

 We have discovered that while there may be an infinite number of sequences of squares, even of squares of squares, there is only one 'chong-generated sequence', that is, a sequence generated by a single chong operator, which contains the and all consecutive squares of squares.
 The complete sequence generated starts with 2, 4 and 16, but 2 itself is not a square of integers, to which we have confined ourselves here.
 The term 4 is a square of integers but not a square of a square, like 16, the first term that is.
 Hence, if we want to justify our speaking of 'the sequence of squares of squares', 16 should be the first member of that sequence, the one with index 1, while 4 may be considered a member with index 0.
 The head-16 power-2 'sequence' is a subsequence of the head-2 power- or 'chong-2 functor'-2 sequence —on the definitory chong-2 level power is the functor— with its own index for which i will use the letter symbol s.
 Hence, s=x-1, and to obtain specifically the value of a square of squares the formula xs=2^(2^(s+1)) must be used.
 For example, the value of 'square 4', the fourth square (of squares), is 2^(2^(4+1))= 2^(2^5)= 2^32= 4,294,967,296.

 One should take care not to confuse the head-16 power-2 subsequence of squares of squares with the head-16 power-16 sequence which is a standard chong-3-generated sequence like the head-2 power-2 sequence.
 The former is generated by 2重3b, whereas the latter is generated by 16重3b!
 The head-16 power-16 sequence starts with the value 16 (the initial number) and continues with 16^16, (16^16)^16, ((16^16)^16)^16, and so on, ad infinitum.
-It can be proved that the calculation formula for this sequence is 16重3n=2^(2^(2+4×(n-1)), which means that 16重3n=2^(2^(4n-2)).
+It can be proved that the calculation formula for this sequence is 16重3n= 2^(2^(2+4×(n-1)), which means that 16重3n= 2^(2^(4n-2)).
 When we compare this with the 2重3b-generated sequence, the difference of 2 in the second exponent accounts for the fact that 16 occurs at b=3 in the head-2 power-2 sequence and at b=1 in the head-16 power-16 sequence.
 Compared with the calculation formula 2^(2^n) the index is also multiplied by 4, which proves that the head-16 power-16 sequence is also a subsequence of the head-2 power-2 sequence (just like the head-4 power-4 sequence with the calculation formula 4重3n=2^(2^(2n-1))).
 Nonetheless, the head-16 chong-generated sequence (and the head-4 chong-generated sequence) is a very different type of subsequence: it skips three of the elements of the head-2 chong-generated sequence at evey step (but without changing the order of the elements).
 The head-16 subsequence of the squares of squares, however, skips only the first two elements of the head-2 chong-generated sequence and then includes all its elements until infinity consecutively.
 Such a subsequence is called a "substring".
 The head-16 substring is almost the same as the complete sequence itself; no more than a slight adjustment of it at the beginning.

 2重3b